markNZed/TaskFlow/README.md

 # Overview

-T@skFlow supports combining software and AI models and human interaction.
+T@skFlow combines software and AI models and human interaction.
 T@skFlow adopts a Task centric approach.
 Tasks can be chained into workflows.
 A developer creates a Task's functionality, a Task may manage a set of Tasks, and a set of Tasks may be a workflow.

 ![T@skFlow Diagram](Task.drawio.svg)